sarshad5275/webdriverio/README.md

 Clone the repo to the VSCode
 After opening the project in VSCode
 Open a terminal -> new terminal
-Run: npm install  -- This will install all dependencies shown in package.json file
+Run: 'npm install'  -- This will install all dependencies shown in package.json file

 Folders Used:
 allure-report : Generated Alllure Reports are placed in this folder